nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a lesson : `deletelesson`

-Deletes a lesson from your lesson list.
+Deletes a lesson from your lesson list based on the lesson index.

 Format: `deletelesson LESSON_INDEX`